-The bill amends the Elliott-Larsen Civil Rights Act by updating definitions and clarifying terms related to employment and public accommodations.
-Specifically, it redefines "sex" to include pregnancy, lactating status, childbirth, the termination of a pregnancy, and related medical conditions.
-This change aims to enhance protections against discrimination based on these factors in both employment and public service contexts.
+The bill amends the Elliott-Larsen Civil Rights Act by updating definitions related to employment and public accommodations.
+Specifically, it clarifies the definition of "sex" to include pregnancy, lactating status, childbirth, the termination of a pregnancy, or related medical conditions.
+This change is reflected in both Section 201 and Section 301 of the Act, ensuring that protections against discrimination extend to individuals based on these specific conditions.

 Statutes affected: